mallow66/ML-Scores-Prediction-Spark-Scala-MLlib/README.md

 As known the NBA league contains **30 teams**, therefore **30 teams columns will be added**

-At the end of the preprocessing part of this project we'll have data represented as fallow:
+At the end of the preprocessing part of this project we'll have data represented as follow: